pmem/llpl/README.md

 We would love to hear your comments and suggestions via https://github.com/pmem/llpl/issues.

 ## Contacts ##
-For more information on this library, contact Olasoji Denloye (olasoji.denloye@intel.com) or Steve Dohrmann (steve.dohrmann@intel.com).
+For more information on this library, contact Olasoji Denloye (olasoji.denloye@intel.com), Matt Welch (matt.welch@intel.com), or Steve Dohrmann (steve.dohrmann@intel.com).